-Term Definition Non-emergency Medical Transportation (NEMT) Refers to the Medicaid benefit for facilitating access to care for beneficiaries Overburdened Communities Minority, low-income, tribal, or Indigenous populations or geographic locations in the United States that potentially experience disproportionate environmental and safety harms and risks.
+Term Definition Non-emergency Medical Transportation Refers to the Medicaid benefit for facilitating access to care for beneficiaries (NEMT) Minority, low-income, tribal, or Indigenous populations or Overburdened Communities geographic locations in the United States that potentially experience disproportionate environmental and safety harms and risks.
 This disproportionality can be a result of greater vulnerability to environmental hazards, heightened safety risks, lack of opportunity for public participation, or other factors.
 Personal Transportation Transportation in which an individual uses a personally owned or operated vehicle to transport him or herself and/or another individual.
 Reliability Transportation options that are consistently good in quality, performance, and dependability to the community they serve.
-Ridesourcing Use of online platforms to connect passengers with drivers and automate reservations, payments, and customer feedback.
-Riders can choose from a variety of service classes, including drivers who use personal, non-commercial, vehicles; traditional taxicabs dispatched via the providers' apps, and premium services with professional livery drivers and vehicles.
+Use of online platforms to connect passengers with drivers and automate reservations, payments, and customer feedback.
+Riders can choose from a variety of service Ridesourcing classes, including drivers who use personal, non-commercial, vehicles; traditional taxicabs dispatched via the providers' apps, and premium services with professional livery drivers and vehicles.
 Ridesourcing has become one of the most ubiquitous forms of shared mobility.
 Rural A statistical area with fewer than 50,000 residents.
 Safety The preservation of the health and well-being of individuals and reduction of transportation fatality and injury.
 Safety can be assured through transportation infrastructure (e.g., sidewalks, curb ramps, lighting) free from hazards, transportation environments without crime or fear of injury, and transportation systems properlym equipped to provide services to users of varying abilities without harm.

-Term Definition Technical Assistance (TA) The process of providing targeted support to an organization with a development need or problem.
-Transportation Broker Transportation agencies, selected through a competitive bidding process, that coordinate and provide transportation services for constituents.
-Transportation Systems Interconnected networks of people and infrastructure working together to move individuals and goods from one location to another.
-Underserved Communities Populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the preceding definition of equity.
-Vehicle Sharing Vehicle sharing is a resource sharing strategy in which one entity transports clients of other programs, or one entity allows others to use its vehicles.
-Vision Zero A strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy, equitable mobility for all.
-Urban A statistical area with 50,000 residents or more.
+oviding targeted support to an organization nt need or problem.

+encies, selected through a competitive nat coordinate and provide transportation tuents.

+tworks of people and infrastructure working ndividuals and goods from one location to g a particular characteristic, as well as unities, that have been systematically rtunity to participate in aspects of and civic life, as exemplified by the list in nition of equity.

+a resource sharing strategy in which one lients of other programs, or one entity se its vehicles.

+nate all traffic fatalities and severe injuries, afe, healthy, equitable mobility for all.

+vith 50,000 residents or more.